 This report describes how the system for official statistics is structured and regulated.
-The report presents the results of the follow-up for 2011 concerning availability, costs for data providers, statistical breakdown of individuals by sex, estimated production costs for the official statistics and the number of full-time equivalent staff.
-As in previous years a review has also been carried out as to how the guidelines for sufficient quality are used by the agencies responsible for the official statistics.
-In addition, results are presented on the dialogue about statistics broken down by sex which was carried out with several statistical agencies during 2011.
+The report presents the results of the review for 2012 concerning availability, costs for data providers, statistical breakdown of individuals by sex, estimated production costs for the official statistics and the number of full-time equivalents.
+As in previous years, a review has been carried out as to how the guidelines for sufficient quality are used by the agencies responsible for the official statistics.
+The report also presents the results of the review of statistics broken down by sex that was done during 2012.